jinq0123/grpc-lua/README.md

 Init include and lib dir.
 See [third_party/README.md](third_party/README.md)

 ### Make
-Use premake5 to generate VS solution and linux Makefile.
-See premake5.bat.
+Use premake5 to generate VS solution and linux Makefile, see [premake5.bat](build/premake5.bat).

 Vs2015 sln and Makefile are provided.